viveeeeeek/1stHacktoberfest/README.md

 This repo is participating in Hacktoberfest 2021.
 It is beginner friendly repo and you can do your 1st Pull Request here.
-Just follow proper format to get your PR merged successfully.
+Just follow proper format to get your first PR merged successfully.

-## How to contribute to this repo?
+<h1> How to contribute to this repo ❓</h1>

-Simply share your name and hacktoberfest experience!
-Follow below instructions to make your contribution.
+You simply need to submit your name with your Hacktoberfest experience.
+Follow given any one method to start contributing.

+## 1) Contribute via website itself.
+## 2) Contribute via command line interface.

 <br>